Bryanjose001/BryanJose001/README.md

 - 💻 Software Engineer with a love for solving problems!
 - 🔍 Currently exploring: **[Back_end,Front_End]**
 - 📍 Based in: **[Salinas,Puerto Rico]**
-- 🎯 Motto: *"If you fail doit again,again,again... until you make it"*
+- 🎯 Motto: *"If you fail do it again,again,again... until you make it"*

 ---